Kamares Practical Information Summation

 Hotels:

-Aegean Thesaurus Travel.
+Check with Aegean Thesaurus Travel.
 It is best to book with an agency if you are planning to go to other islands or need help with other aspects of travel like ferries, transfers etc because most hotels will be unable to help you.
-If you are planning to stay at the Hotel Stavros or the Eleonas Villas you can contact them directly and they are very helpful if you have other travel needs.
-There are also Villas available through Sarah at the Stavros Hotel or www.villasofgreece.com See also the hotel page.
+If you are planning to stay at the Hotel Stavros or the Hotel Kamari you can contact them directly through their website and they are very helpful if you have other travel needs since they have an in house travel agency and car rental agency.
+There are also Villas available through Sarah at the Stavros Hotel or www.villasofgreece.com

 Bars:

-Collage: Across from Old Captain and up the steps.
-Great place to watch the night-ferry come in while sipping ouzo and listening to Uriah Heep.
-He will play something more in tune with sunset watching if you request it, or sometimes he does anyway.
+Absynthe: Across from Old Captain and up the steps.
+Great place to watch the night-ferry come in while sipping ouzo and absynthe especially after a delicious meal here.

 Folie: On the far side of the bay.
 Sort of a multi-purpose snackbar, restaurant, bar.